Our mission is to manage and further develop space-related infrastructure, and to make other investments in space-related activities.

-Space Norway as in brief
+Space Norway in brief

 The company owns the fibre optic cable between Svalbard and mainland Norway.
 The cable is a key element of Norway’s infrastructure in the Arctic.
 Space Norway owns a 50 % stake in Kongsberg Satellite Services (KSAT).
-KSAT was established by the Norwegian Space Centre, Space Norway, and the Kongsberg Group in 2001.
+KSAT was established by the Norwegian Space Agency, Space Norway, and the Kongsberg Group in 2001.
 KSAT reads data from satellites that are observing the Earth from space.
 The company is the largest of its kind in the world and has enjoyed excellent growth in the international market.